sunesimonsen/7W17732/Readme.md

 That means: find the button element in the root element of the view and turn it into a jQueryUI button.

 It is a really good idea to make almost all you jQuery code be relative to an element that is a close ancestor to the elements you would like to work on.
-That make the code much more modular and helps avoiding situations where different parts of the code affect other parts unexpectedly.
+That makes the code much more modular and helps avoiding situations where different parts of the code affect other parts unexpectedly.
 The same can be said for CSS, always limit your styles as much as possible.

 Now let's add a click handler for the button.
-With plain jQuery would you just added the <a href="http://api.jquery.com/click/">click handler</a> to the element as seen below:
+With plain jQuery, you would just added the <a href="http://api.jquery.com/click/">click handler</a> to the element as seen below:

     $('button', this.el).click(function () {
         ...
     });

-But as this is really common Backbone support adding event handlers to elements below the root element of a view in an easy way.
+But as this is really common, Backbone support adding event handlers to elements below the root element of a view in an easy way.

 Add the following code to the events field.